kura-labs-org/DEPLOY4_FLASK_APP/documentation.md

 ### Building My Own App

 Whilst talking to Daniel Adeyanju, he asked if I had any idea what I wanted to do for my own app.
 I responded in the negative and naturally he proceeded to throw ideas at the proverbial wall.
 Well, one stuck.
 Dan had brought up building a Pokedex, an idea that had also been brought up by classmates prior to this assignment.
 Well, why build what already exists, when I can create from anew?
 And so I present ```Koala Arena```.

+An issue that has arisen.
+I am trying to, on button click, naviagte to another html file while simultaneously loading information based on that click from the local files/database.
+It doesn't seem to be working, and I believe it is because the information is delivered before the html file is actually loaded.
+Then, the second html is loaded, but is blank and so overwrites any delivered information.